 The Public Inquiry training is a two-day course led by one of the country’s leading rights of way associates, Robin Carr, who specialises in disputed public rights of way.

 Day two is a practical day.
-After researching a folder of evidence to devise your cross examination and build your case, you participate in a mock public inquiry; giving evidence either for or against the case in question.
+At the end of day one, you will be given a folder of evidence which you will need to research to devise your cross examination and build your case in preparation for day two.
+During day two, you will participate in a mock public inquiry, giving evidence either for or against the case in question.
 Day two is only open to those who attend day one.
-Once you’ve completed the course you can also represent the Society at a public inquiry.
+Once you’ve completed the course, you can also represent the Society at a public inquiry.

 2026 Restoring the Record